-The RIVERTON COMMUNITY ASSOCIATION (RCA) is a planned unit development (PUD) designed for diverse housing units, open space and common recreational facilities.
-There are 240 rental apartments and townhouses throughout the neighborhood, a 54-unit rental apartment complex for seniors, and about 600 attached and detached homes.
+RIVERTON COMMUNITY ASSOCIATION (RCA) is a planned unit development (PUD) designed for diverse housing units, open space, and common recreational facilities.
+There are 240 rental apartments and townhouses throughout the neighborhood, a 54-unit rental apartment complex for seniors, and approximately 600 attached and detached homes.

 When any home/lot is purchased within RCA, it is the responsibility of the closing realtor and/or lawyer to let buyer know that there is a covenant attached to the home’s deed.The covenant is called “Declaration Of Covenants, Conditions, Restrictions And Easements.”This document explains the assessment and reads “Each owner covenants and agrees that he shall be personally liable for all such assessments which become due while he is the owner of each lot being assessed and that such assessment shall be a continuing charge and lien upon each lot against which an assessment is made.”